Abdul Awal Sarkar

 Abdul Awal Sarkar (died 1993) was a freedom fighter of the Bangladesh Liberation War.
 For his courage in the war of independence, the government of Bangladesh awarded him the title of Bir Protik.

 Birth and education

 Abdul Awal Sarkar's ancestral home is in Shadgaon village of Vijayanagar (former Sadar) upazila of Brahmanbaria district.
 His father's name is Aftab Uddin Sarkar and mother Kalestara Bibi.
 His wife's name is Halima Khatun Siddique.
 They have six daughters, two sons.

 Career

 Abdul Awal Sarkar served in the Pakistan Navy and served in Karachi for six years.
-When the war of liberation began, he jumped into battle.
-After the war of resistance went to India.
-Later he joined the Navy.
+When the War of Liberation began, he jumped into the battlefield.
+In order to join the war of resistance, he went to India.
+Later, he joined the Bangladesh Navy.